Mnwa/gtsa/Readme.md

 SYSTEM=Gelf Mover // name of your application READER_THREADS=1 // threads for decoding and encoding json messages (max parrallel messages processing) UNPACKER_THREADS=1 // threads for unpacking messages what received with gz or zlib algoritms (max parrallel messages unpacking)
+MAX_PARALLEL_CHUNKS=100000 // maximum chunked messages what GTSA can processing, old messages will be flush (udp only)
 ```

 ## Built With